slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On geniality

 <!--
++ naval@X -- Intelligence not only demands solitude but feeds upon it.
++ naval@x -- The smarter you are, the faster you see through any given game.
++ signulll@x -- the illusion of human exceptionalism crumbles fast when you see how much of our intelligence is just pattern recognition & predictive modeling. ai exposes how much of what we call «creativity» is remixing, how much «insight» is regurgitation, & how much «expertise» is just memorized heuristics.
+> *"All these years that I had spent in the service of mankind brought me nothing but insults and humiliation."  -- Nikola Tesla's (last message to his mother)*
 > *"Se você tem um talento, use-o de toda maneira possível.
 Não o acumule.
 Não o use como esmola.
 Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan*
 -->